Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QQuickFramebufferObject-c.rst

 Starting Qt 5.4, the :sip:ref:`~PyQt6.QtQuick.QQuickFramebufferObject` class is a :sip:ref:`~PyQt6.QtQuick.QSGTextureProvider` and can be used directly in `ShaderEffects <https://doc.qt.io/qt-6/qml-qtquick-shadereffect.html>`_ and other classes that consume texture providers.

-.. seealso:: `Scene Graph - Rendering FBOs <https://doc.qt.io/qt-6/qtquick-scenegraph-fboitem-example.html>`_, `Scene Graph and Rendering <https://doc.qt.io/qt-6/qtquick-visualcanvas-scenegraph.html#scene-graph-and-rendering>`_.
+.. seealso:: `Scene Graph and Rendering <https://doc.qt.io/qt-6/qtquick-visualcanvas-scenegraph.html#scene-graph-and-rendering>`_.